Chicano Protests And Celebrity Portraits: George Rodriguez's Los Angeles

 "The duality that emerged was his commitment to Chicano culture and Chicano social justice movements, and his equal commitment to documenting the worlds of Los Angeles celebrity and fame," Kun says.

-George Rodriguez grew up downtown near his dad's shoe repair shop in Downtown LA's Skid Row.
-He picked up photography as a high school student South Central L.A. — the same school that had, in the 1950s, graduated a number of doo-wop groups and Life magazine photographers he idolized.
+George Rodriguez grew up downtown near his dad's shoe repair shop in downtown LA's Skid Row.
+He picked up photography as a high school student in South Central LA — the same school that had, in the 1950s, graduated a number of doo-wop groups and Life magazine photographers he idolized.

 Rodriguez was still a teenager when he landed a job at Columbia Pictures in 1960.
 In the photo lab, he developed film for Hollywood photographers, who would get credentials to cover the openings of films such as Lawrence of Arabia and Breakfast at Tiffany's.